 During his Thursday announcement at Morningside Drive and 116th Street, Yang he would launch a fully electric bus fleet while advocating for municipal control of the city’s subways which have been under operation by the state since the fiscal crisis of 1980s.

-But not unlike other mayoral hopefuls, the billionaire who recently backed out of the running for president of the United States said he wants to pave the way for New York City’s poorest residents to improve their lot.
+But not unlike other mayoral hopefuls, Yang, who recently backed out of the running for president of the United States, said he wants to pave the way for New York City’s poorest residents to improve their lot.

 “I also think that people know that if I had the capacity to do so, we’d be giving everyone $1,000 a month right now, not just here in New York City but around the country.
 And so, I’m a numbers guy.
 I’m not going to come and say we’re going to give every New Yorker something that I know is not feasible.
 But one thing I can say is feasible is that we can make extreme poverty a thing of the past,” Yang said.